 No one likes to be lectured to.
-Even the lecturer can get tired of his or her own voice.
+Even the lecturer can get tired of their voice.
 A more effective approach to persuasion is to get the listener involved by asking questions that require more than a “yes” or “no” answer.
-Using another public service example, one US state asks its residents “Do you think junk food is good for you?” rather than telling them outright that fast food and snacks weren’t the healthiest food choices.
+Using another public service example, one US state asks its residents, “Do you think junk food is good for you?” rather than telling them outright that fast food and snacks weren’t the healthiest food choices.
 Once the listener admits that junk food isn’t good for them, they have a stake in the discussion and are much more likely to be persuaded to try a healthier diet.

 When you ask questions, the listener is forced to engage with you.
 After all, they have to pose their answers.
 They can’t just stare off into space anymore.

 11. Consider asking for less.